 The Sentinel of Green Leaf and Wyatt

-Waving and smiling back I grabbed the box and headed on my way to school.
-Opening the box as I walked, I slid the lid off revealing a piece of paper inside and a plastic ring with the symbol of the comic book character Green Lantern.
-I was not so interested in comic books but I did recognize the symbol on the ring.
+Waving and smiling back, I grabbed the box and headed on my way to school.
+Opening the box as I walked, I slid the lid off, revealing a piece of paper inside and a plastic ring with the symbol of the comic book character Green Lantern.
+I was not interested in comic books, but I did recognize the symbol on the ring.
 Written on the paper was a single sentence that, at first, made no sense to me.
-It read, “Look down river.”
-When I showed Kyle he laughed and said the old lady was senile.
+It read, “Look in Evergreen.”
+When I showed Kyle, he laughed and said the old lady was senile.
 He made jokes about her wearing adult diapers and eating soft food.
 I suddenly felt the need to stick up for her and tore into Kyle about him being a wet brained moron and punched him in the arm.
-I felt protective of the old woman who had always shown kindness to me from the safety of her window as I passed.
-Sure the note made no sense but she was a kind woman and she was trying to give me a gift.
-After a few more incredibly mature insults we proceeded on to school.
+I felt protective of the woman who had always shown kindness to me from the safety of her window as I passed.
+Sure the note made no sense, but she was a kind woman, and she was trying to give me a gift.
+After a few more incredibly mature insults, we proceeded on to school.
 I put the box with its contents intact in my pocket without giving it much more thought.

 “What is it, hunny?
 You nearly scared me to death.”

 “She’s…” I cut myself off as I looked back out the window only to see the old house's closed door.
 “Never mind,” I said as I fell back down into the seat, disappointed that my chance to ask her about the note was missed.
 She was probably waiting for me and didn’t know this was our car.
 At least now I knew she wasn’t bedridden or afraid to come outside.
 Once this rain stopped, I would try again to ask her about the note.
 The rest of the way to school, I sat in silence, listening to my mom’s endless stream of grumbles about the weather and the traffic.